shervinea/cheatsheet-translation/pt/cheatsheet-unsupervised-learning.md

 **35. Remark: the eigenvector associated with the largest eigenvalue is called principal eigenvector of matrix A.**

-&#10230; Observação: o autovetor associado com o maior autovalor é chamado de autorvetor principal da matriz A.
+&#10230; Observação: o autovetor associado com o maior autovalor é chamado de autovetor principal da matriz A.

 <br>